-Getting to the bottom of Covid vaccines, fertility, and pregnancy
+What to know about COVID vaccines, fertility, and pregnancy

-- Getting to the bottom of Covid vaccines, fertility, and pregnancy
+- What to know about COVID vaccines, fertility, and pregnancy

 - Could cycle irregularities be related to the vaccine?

-- We found Zika in 1947 but did not recognize that infection in pregnant women was causing microcephaly until 2016.
+- We found Zika in 1947 but did not recognize its connection to microcephaly until 2016.

 - Will the mRNA affect the placenta?

 - Why don’t we know if vaccines cause menstrual irregularities?

 - No, the HPV vaccine does not cause infertility.

 Let’s discuss Covid vaccines, whether they affect menstrual cycles, and infertility claims.

 - Can vaccinated women somehow affect unvaccinated women’s cycles?